CompOmics/compomics.github.io/compomics-utilities/_posts/2016-09-07-javatroubleshooting.md

 ## Text and Icons Are Too Small ##

-**Note: This fix is for advanced users only, and is done at your own risk!**

 If you have a very high resolution screen the text and icons in your Java tools may be too small to read clearly.
 This is due to a known issue in Java itself where the information is not rescaled.
 A proper fix will hopefully be introduced in an upcoming release of Java.

+1) The first thing you can try is to increase your DPI scaling factor (see your computer help for how to to this).
+If set high enough this usually solves the problem.

+2) An even simpler solution is to use an external monitor with a "normal" resolution.

-For advanced Windows users there is a possible fix that includes editing the manifest of the Java executables.
+3) If none of the above works, there is a third option available for **_advanced Windows users only_**, which includes editing the manifest of the Java executables.

-_Again note that this is done at your own risk and that we take no responsibility for the below suggestion._
+**Note: This fix is for advanced users only, and is done at your own risk!**

 1) Download an exe decompiler/editor.
 (For example the free Resource Hacker: http://angusj.com/resourcehacker/)